- Duration: 18 months

 As a qualified physiotherapist, this MSc will enable you to develop valuable skills that will help you advance in your profession whether you are looking for promotion within clinical practice or a move into academia or research.

-The opportunity to work with internationally renowned researchers, including Professor Robert van Deursen, Professor Nicola Phillips, and Dr Val Sparkes, as well as clinicians who are Advanced Physiotherapy Practitioners in their speciality
+Professor Shea Palmer, Professor Nicola Phillips (OBE), and Professor Val Sparkes, as well as clinicians who are Advanced Physiotherapy Practitioners in their speciality.

 - Why have you selected this programme?

 - What interests you about this programme?

 - Any relevant experience related to the programme or module content.